DanielHouri5/Data-Security-Project-ECDH/README.md

 ### 2. Open the Client

-- Open the `index.html` file in a modern web browser (Chrome, Firefox, Edge).
+- Click the http://localhost:3000 link displayed in your terminal to open the chat application in your default web browser.
+- Open as many browser tabs or windows as the number of users you want to simulate.
 - Enter your username and join the chat.
-- Use the test buttons to run ECDH key exchange tests, encryption tests, performance benchmarks, and integration tests.
+- Use the test buttons to run ECDH key exchange tests, encryption tests and performance benchmarks.

 ---